openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

       <textline size="20"/>
     </stringresponse>

-To change the response field length, change the value of the **size** attribute:
+To change the response field length, change the value of the ``size`` attribute.

 ::